wifwucite/esphome-ble-controller/README.md

 * [Sensor](https://esphome.io/components/sensor/index.html) (read-only, 4-byte little-endian float): The characteristic stores the floating point sensor value (without unit).
 * [Text sensor](https://esphome.io/components/text_sensor/index.html) (read-only, UTF-8 string): The characteristic stores the string sensor value.
 * [Switch](https://esphome.io/components/switch/index.html) (read-write, 2-byte unsigned little-endian integer): The characteristic represents the on-off state of the switch as integer value (0 or 1).
 Writing a 0 or 1 can be used to turn the switch on or off.
-* [Fan](https://esphome.io/components/fan/index.html) (read-write, 2-byte unsigned little-endian integer): The characteristic represents the on-off state of the fan as integer value (0 or 1).
-Writing a 0 or 1 can be used to turn the fan on or off.
+* [Fan](https://esphome.io/components/fan/index.html) (read-write, UTF-8 string): The characteristic represents the complete state of the fan (not only on-off, also speed, oscillating, and direction).
+Writing a string option can be used to change the on-off state ("on"/"off"), the speed (an integer value), the oscillating ("yes"/"no"), or the direction ("forward"/"reverse").
+You can set more than option at a time: "on 45 no" would turn the fan on set its speed to 45 and switch oscillation off.

 # Examples